zheksoon/snapdrag/README.md

 - `type`: The drag source type.
 This is used to identify the drag source when it is dragged over a drop target.

 - `data`: The data associated with the drag source.
 The type of data must match that defined by the drag source type.
 The `data` field can be a function that returns the data.
 This is useful when the data needs to be dynamic.
 Note that the `data` function is called only once when the drag starts, and the returned data is cached for the duration of the drag.
 In this case, it takes the following arguments:

   - `dragElement`: The drag source element.

   - `dragStartEvent`: The drag start event, usually a `mousedown` or `touchstart` event.

 - `onDragStart`: The drag start event handler.
 This is called when the drag source is dragged.
 It takes the following arguments:

   - `dragStartEvent: MouseEvent`: The drag start event, usually a `mousedown` or `touchstart` event.

   - `dragElement: HTMLElement`: The drag source element.

   - `data`: The data returned by the `data` field of the configuration object.

 - `onDragMove`: The drag move event handler.
 This is called when the drag source is dragged.
 It takes the following arguments:

   - `event: MouseEvent`: The drag move event, usually a `mousemove` or `touchmove` event.

   - `dragStartEvent: MouseEvent`: The event that started the drag, usually a `mousedown` or `touchstart` event.

   - `dragElement: HTMLElement`: The drag source element.

   - `data`: The data returned by the `data` field of the configuration object.

-  - `dropTargets: Map<HTMLElement, IDropTargget>`: The drop targets that the drag source is currently dragged over.
+  - `dropTargets: Map<HTMLElement, IDropTarget>`: The drop targets that the drag source is currently dragged over.

 - `onDragEnd`: The drag end event handler.
 This is called when the drag source is dropped or cancelled.
 It takes the same arguments as the `onDragMove` event handler.

 - `mouseConfig`: The optional mouse configuration object.
 This is used to configure the mouse events.
 It has the following properties (all optional):

   - `mouseDown(element: HTMLElement, handler: MouseEventHandler)`: The mouse down event handler.
 This is called when the drag element is listened.
 It should call the `handler` when the mouse down event occurs.

   - `mouseMove(handler: MouseEventHandler)`: The mouse move event handler.
 This is called when the mouse is moved.
 It should call the `handler` when the mouse move event occurs.

   - `mouseUp(handler: MouseEventHandler)`: The mouse up event handler.
 This is called when the mouse is released.
 It should call the `handler` when the mouse up event occurs.

 - `plugins`: The optional array of plugins.
 This is used to extend the core functionality.
 See the [Plugins](#plugins) section for more details.

 ### createDropTarget

-The `createDropTarget` function accepts a drop target configuration object, and returns a drop target object.
+The `createDropTarget` function accepts a drop target configuration object, and returns a [drop target object](#idroptarget).

 The configuration object has the following properties: